 Battery Not Charging On MacBook Pro – How To Fix It

-Before we move to the troubleshot steps, try to charge your Mac using different power outlets or try using the same outlet for charging another device.
-If the electricity in your place had been cut while charging, try to unplug the MagSafe from the outlet, wait for 30 seconds to 1 minute and plug it back in.
+Before moving on to the troubleshooting steps, try charging your Mac using a different power outlet or the same outlet to charge another device.
+If the electricity in your place went while charging, try to unplug the MagSafe from the outlet, wait for 30 seconds to 1 minute and plug it back in.

 Check your MagSafe, both the adapter and the cable.
-Make sure there is no damage on the adapter or the cable.
+Make sure there is no damage to the adapter or the cable.
 Try to use another MagSafe to charge your MacBook Pro.
 If it’s working fine, you know the answer.
-It means you have to replace the MagSafe to the new one.
+This means that you have to replace the MagSafe with a new one.

-Sometimes, the cause of battery not charging on MacBook Pro comes from a simple thing.
-One of the common ones is that something is stuck in the MagSafe port, like a tiny object or debris.
+Sometimes, the cause of the battery not charging on the MacBook Pro is caused by a simple problem.
+A common one is that something is stuck in the MagSafe port, like a tiny object or debris.
 Check and remove the objects from the port with a toothpick.
-When you are done, do the same thing to the MagSafe adapter.
+When finished, do the same thing with the MagSafe adapter.
 Do it gently and carefully.

 Check Battery Health

 Every battery has its cycle count.
-If your MacBook has reached its maximum cycle count, you have to replace it with the new one.
-MacBook Pro 2009 until 2018 models have the maximum cycle count up to 1000 times.
-You can check this information by opening Apple () menu and select System Information.
+If your MacBook has reached its maximum cycle count, you must replace it with a new one.
+The MacBook Pro 2009 to 2018 models have a maximum cycle count of up to 1000 times.
+You can check this information by opening the Apple menu and selecting System Information.
 In this pane, you can see the current cycle count and your battery condition.
 You might see one of these four battery conditions: Normal, Replace Soon, Replace Now, or Service Battery.

-How to fix battery not charging on MacBook Pro if you have verified that the MagSafe and the battery are in normal conditions?
-You can try to reset SMC (System Management Controller).
+How do you fix the battery not charging on your MacBook Pro if you have verified that the MagSafe and the battery are in normal condition?
+You can try to reset the SMC (System Management Controller).
 First, shut down your MacBook.
 Connect the MagSafe to a power source.
-Now, press the Shift (left side) + Control + Option keys and the power button altogether for about 4 seconds, then release them.
+Now, press the Shift (left side) + Control + Option keys and the power button for about 4 seconds, then release them.
 Turn On your MacBook by pressing the power button.